 Leasecomm knew or should have known that their vendors used deceptive

-to sell their business ventures and promote the financing, according
+practices to sell their business ventures and promote the financing, according

 to the FTC's complaint.